dimus/dimus.github.io/_posts/2015-05-23-design-thinking.md

 published: true
 ---

-I am listening the book while driving or biking and trying to grab nuggets of whisdom in this blog.
+I am listening the ["Change by Design"][book] book by Tim Brown  while driving or biking and trying to grab nuggets of whisdom in this blog.
 I am writing it day by day, putting down ideas that resonated with me and thoughts that they broght out.